 Council for the Accreditation of Educator Preparation (CAEP) Accredited

 Enrollment in all teacher education programs follows the guidelines for "Admission to Teacher Education Programs" found in this catalog.
 Applicants who do not yet meet all admissions criteria should consult with the department.

-Programs must be planned under advisement and approved by the director of the graduate studies and the department chairperson.
+Programs must be planned under advisement and approved by the director of the graduate studies and the department chair.
 Students are expected to complete academic and clinical education requirements to qualify for the Certificate of Clinical Competence (CCC) in speech-language pathology issued by the American Speech-Language-Hearing Association (ASHA) and New York State licensure in speech-language pathology.
 Additional coursework may be required for teacher certification.
 Students must complete a minimum of three semesters of supervised practica in the Speech-Language-Hearing Clinic prior to placement at off-campus practica.
 Only students in good standing are permitted to enroll in SLP 505 Graduate Practicum in an Educational Setting and SLP 611 Externship in Communication Disorders.
-Students must meet with the director of graduate studies during their first enrolled semester to plan a program that will ensure completion of ASHA certification, New York State licensure, and New York State teacher certification requirements.
+Students must meet with their academic adviser before initial registration to plan a program that will ensure completion of ASHA certification, New York State licensure, and New York State teacher certification requirements.

 316 Caudell Hall